nidrissi/web/content/post/model-conf-spaces.en.md

 ---
 date: 2016-08-30T00:00:00Z
-tags: ['conf-spaces', 'paper']
+tags: ["conf-spaces", "paper"]
 title: "Paper: The Lambrechts–Stanley Model of Configuration Spaces"
 ---

 I have uploaded a new preprint, [*The Lambrechts–Stanley Model of Configuration Spaces*]({{< ref "/research/ls-model" >}}), which you can find on [arXiv](http://arxiv.org/abs/1608.08054).
 Here is the abstract:

 <!--more-->

-> We prove the validity over {{< tex "\mathbb{R}" >}} of a CDGA model of configuration spaces for simply connected manifolds with vanishing Euler characteristic, answering a conjecture of Lambrechts--Stanley.
+> We prove the validity over $\mathbb{R}$ of a CDGA model of configuration spaces for simply connected manifolds with vanishing Euler characteristic, answering a conjecture of Lambrechts--Stanley.
 We get as a result that the real homotopy type of such configuration spaces only depends on a Poincaré duality model of the manifold.
 We moreover prove that our model is compatible with the action of the Fulton--MacPherson operad, by relying on Kontsevich's proof of the formality of the little disks operads.
 We use this more precise result to get a complex computing factorization homology of manifolds.

 I would of course be interested in any comment, question... about this paper.